 - This wrapper is a favorite for the delicate wrapper contest.
-Charlie, who purchased the cigars from Nat Sherman, said he went throw two different boxes to try to find undamaged cigars.
+Charlie, who purchased the cigars from Nat Sherman, said he went through two different boxes to find undamaged cigars.
 Representatives at Nat Sherman admitted this was a problem.

 - As stated above these cigars were originally set to be released to multiple stores, but Camacho confirmed they were only give to Nat Sherman.

-- The reason behind this is likely due to Eiroa’s short tenured at Camacho.
+- The reason behind this is likely due to Eiroa’s short tenure at Camacho.
 In July of 2011 he was made an advisor to the company after weeks of negotiations with Davidoff.

-- I’m led to believe the only reason why Nat Sherman has resorted to selling them to singles is because of the high price and New York taxes make the box price a bit ridiculous.
+- I’m led to believe the only reason why Nat Sherman has resorted to selling them to singles is because of the high price and New York taxes, which make the box price a bit ridiculous.

 - Given the fragility of the wrapper, buying a box without opening it and getting it home only to find some cracked $20 cigars would be a bit frustrating.